UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 There is no assigned text book.
 However, you may find it beneficial to read other discussions of topics in addition to what I present in class or assign as reading: either to explore a topic more deeply, or to simple get another viewpoint.
 There are many good books on Python, and many more excellent discussions of individual topics on the web.

-Note that mamny books still cover primarily (or only) Python 2.
+Note that many books still cover primarily (or only) Python 2.
 THey can still be very, very useful, the syntax is only a little different, and the concepts the same.

 A few you may want to consider: